CodyNault/WhatTheVax/Colorado/README.md

 # Colorado

+### State-wide Notes
-Be sure to check your specific county above to see if you have additional tips for your location\
+Be sure to check your specific county above to see if you have additional tips for your location

+### Counties
 [Adams](Adams.md)\
 [Alamosa](Alamosa.md)\
 [Arapahoe](Arapahoe.md)\